 Mirador is one of Kingston’s newest and most talked-about restaurants, opening in late 2023 and quickly gaining attention for its Spanish-inspired small plates, creative cocktails, and wine-forward approach.
 The menu is built around shareable dishes with bold, well-balanced flavors, making it a great option for date nights or relaxed group dinners.

-With its tapas-style format and lively yet polished atmosphere, Mirador offers something a little different from Kingston’s more traditional dining spots.
-It has quickly become a go-to for diners looking to explore a more social, small-plates-driven experience and stands out as one of the city’s most exciting recent additions to the local food scene.
+With its tapas-style format and lively yet polished atmosphere, Mirador offers something different from Kingston’s more traditional dining spots.
+It has quickly become a go-to for diners looking for a more social, small-plates-driven experience and is one of the most exciting recent additions to the Kingston restaurant scene.

 Eliza

-With its comfortable atmosphere and steady kitchen, Eliza fits well into the middle of Kingston’s dining scene — not a destination for hype, but a restaurant you can confidently recommend to visitors looking for a solid meal in Kingston, NY.
+With its comfortable atmosphere and steady kitchen, Eliza fits well into the middle of Kingston’s dining scene, not a hype-driven spot, but a restaurant you can confidently recommend to visitors looking for a solid meal.

 Top Taste Restaurant